Ezmaa/README-Generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-inquirer is a required dependenci in order to run the application.
+Please install the inquirer dependencey in order to run the application.
 # Usage
-In order to run the application, node index.js
+In order to run the application use the command: node index.js
 # License
-This README.md generator is licensed under the Apache License 2.0 license.
+This README.md generator is licensed under the MIT license.
 # Contributing
-Contributers: me
+me
 # Questions:
 * Email: ezinmark@gmail.com
 * Github: https://github.com/Ezmaa